mimimimi2002/googleSTEP/week1/README.md

 Considering that anagrams can be created as long as the targeted_word has enough letters.
 So this time, we will use the letters dictionary for both targeted_word and words in dictionary.

+First, we create a pair of letters dictionary and the original word for each word in dictionary.(O(L * N))

 We create a dictionary for the letters in targeted_word(O(M))

-Then we create a pair of letters dictionary and the original word for each word in dictionary.(O(L * N))

-Then we will compare the letters in targeted_word and each word in dictionary and check it is a subset of the targeted_word
+Then we will compare the letters in targeted_word and each word in dictionary and check if it is a subset of the targeted_word.
+If so, we will get the score and store to list.
+(O(M * N))

+After getting the all possible anagrams and their score, choose the best anagram and its score.
+(O(length_longest_possible_anagram))

+The total runtime will be

+O(L * N + Q * (M + M * N + length_longest_possible_anagram))

+### more efficient way
+Is it necessary to hold all the possible anagrams to get the highest score?

+If the dictionary is sorted by score, the first anagrams we find is guaranteed to have the highest score.

+the runtime will be

+O(L * N + N * logN + Q * (M + M * (the times to find the highest score(most is way less than N))))